-In setting the fiscal 2022 operating income targets, the Committee considered the then-projected macroeconomic outlook, the annual operating plans approved by the Board and the performance of Snap-on as well as its peers.
-The threshold operating income metric was set at \$844.9 million, essentially equal to the prior year's result, as adjusted for currency fluctuations.
+In setting the fiscal 2023 operating income targets, the Committee considered the then-projected macroeconomic outlook, the annual operating plans approved by the Board and the performance of Snap-on as well as its peers.
+The threshold operating income metric was set at \$936.2 million, essentially equal to the prior year's result, as adjusted for currency fluctuations.
 The target operating income metric was set 10% over the threshold, and maximum was set 25% above the threshold.
-The Committee considered the target operating income metric a considerable improvement over the results achieved in fiscal 2021 and the maximum operating income metric the product of achieving exceptional stretch goals.
+The Committee considered the target operating income metric a substantial improvement over the results achieved in fiscal 2022 and considered the maximum operating income metric the product of achieving exceptional stretch goals.

-In setting the fiscal 2022 RONAEBIT goals, the Committee adhered to its philosophy that the Company should achieve at least its WACC for participants to receive any payout based on consolidated financial results.
+In setting the fiscal 2023 RONAEBIT goals, the Committee adhered to its philosophy that the Company should achieve at least its WACC for participants to receive any payout based on consolidated financial results.
 Therefore, it set a minimum trigger that if the Company's pre-tax WACC was not achieved, the payout based on consolidated financial results would be zero.
 In setting the threshold, target and maximum levels of RONAEBIT, the Committee considered the prior year RONAEBIT, the annual plan approved by the Board, the Company's growth strategies, as well as their impact on assets, and the projected macroeconomic outlook.
-Based on those considerations, the target level of RONAEBIT was set at 35%.
+Based on those considerations, the target level of RONAEBIT was set at 36.0%.
 The Committee believed that target RONAEBIT reflected reasonable achievement given the Company's recent performance and its WACC.
 The threshold level was set 500 basis points lower than target, a level that the Committee believed added shareholder value when coupled with substantial operating income improvement.
 The maximum level of RONAEBIT required a 500 basis point increase beyond the target level and was considered a significant stretch.

-A payment at the threshold level could be earned in one of three ways: (i) if the Company achieved the threshold level on both operating income and RONAEBIT; (ii) if operating income at 10% below the level realized in fiscal 2021 was achieved and RONAEBIT equaled the target level; or (iii) if RONAEBIT equaled the Company's WACC and the Company achieved 5% above the threshold level operating income.
-Realizing at least a 25% threshold payment was considered minimally acceptable because it would require recognizable improvement in one of the measures while maintaining acceptable levels of performance on the other measure.
+A payment at the threshold level could be earned in one of three ways: (i) if the Company achieved the threshold level on both operating income and RONAEBIT; (ii) if operating income at 10% below the level realized in fiscal 2022 was achieved and RONAEBIT equaled the target level; or (iii) if RONAEBIT equaled the Company's WACC and the Company achieved 5% above the threshold level of operating income.
+Realizing at least a 25% threshold payment was considered minimally acceptable because it would require recognizable improvement in one of the measures while maintaining acceptable levels of performance in the other measure.

-The fiscal 2022 goals and actual results for Company financial performance are set forth in the table below.
+The fiscal 2023 goals and actual results for Company financial performance are set forth in the table below:

-Company Goals Threshold Target Maximum Actual Operating Income(1) \$844.9 million \$929.4 million \$1,056.1 million \$954.7 million RONAEBIT(2)(3) 30.0% 35.0% 40.0% 35.5% Incentive earned, as a percentage of the Target bonus amount:
+Company Goals Threshold Target Maximum Actual Operating Income (1) \$936.2 million \$1,029.8 million \$1,170.3 million \$1,047.6 million RONAEBIT (2)(3) 31.0% 36.0% 41.0% 37.6% 117.5%